Apple Recipes

 3 tbsp brown sugar

-Preheat oven to 400o.
+Preheat oven to 400°.
 Place the apple slices in a greased 9x13 baking pan.
-Sprinkle with nuts, drizzle with honey,
+Sprinkle

-and pour cider on top.
-In a medium bowl, make the topping by cutting the butter into the flour until coarse like
+top.
+In a medium bowl, make the topping by cutting the butter into the flour until

-cornmeal; mix in the salt, cinnamon, and brown sugar.
-Sprinkle the topping over the apples.
-Bake covered for 30
+coarse like cornmeal; mix in the salt, cinnamon, and brown sugar.
+Sprinkle the

-minutes or until apples are soft.
 Uncover and bake for 10 minutes more or until the edges turn light golden brown.

 Serve warm.